xojs/xo/readme.md

 ### ESLint adapter

-If you already use the `xo` CLI and want your editor's ESLint integration to match exactly, use the `xo/eslint-adapter` subpath export.
-It automatically reads your `xo.config.js` and converts it to an ESLint flat config.
+Editors with an ESLint extension (like VS Code) need an `eslint.config.js` to lint inline.
+Add one that re-exports the adapter — it reads your `xo.config.js` and generates the matching ESLint config automatically, so your editor shows the same errors as running `xo`.

 `eslint.config.js`